grumpit/gravity_falls_message/README.md

 => "ZHOFRPH WR JUDYLWB IDOOV."
 > GravityFallsMessage.decode(message, 'caesar')
 => "WELCOME TO GRAVITY FALLS."

+# decode a message using the caesar cipher with a specified shift
+> message = "THIS IS A MORE COMPLICATED TEST"
+=> "THIS IS A MORE COMPLICATED TEST"
+> GravityFallsMessage.decode(message, 'caesar', shift: 5)
+=> "YMNX NX F RTWJ HTRUQNHFYJI YJXY"

 # decode a message using the vigenere cipher
 > message = "NLMXQWWN IIZ LZFNF"